xsscx/macos-research/code/iOSOnMac/cx.srd.img-fuzz-001/cx.srd.img-fuzz-001/Readme.md

 - This was built as a Cross Check for various Pixel functions
 - Stand alone iOS App, command line with a default storyboard
 - Xcode Project .. ready to compile...
+- Got Questions?
+Open an Issue

 ## Background
 I had been using Jackalope for Fuzzing and to confirm that it could find easy to identify Bugs.
 Looking deeper I found AUF, OOB, NPTR and other issues that concealed Bugs.

+This Project is for anyone wanting to Learn & Educate on XNU Image Fuzzing.
+You can use Jackalope with the Example code provided in Imageio, and have your own Stand Alone XNU Image Fuzzer to expand your horizons.

+Are you new to XNU?

+This Code is for you!

+If you have Questions Open an Issue.
+This Code is meant to stimulate discussion on the Bugs that can be hit from the Remote, No-Auth position.

 ### Overview
 This is a Stand Alone iOS Proof of Concept Fuzzer for the CreateCG Image context.